nstrayer/cv/README.md

 ## Looking for the old version with just a single CSV?

 The [blog post I originally wrote about this process](https://livefreeordichotomize.com/2019/09/04/building_a_data_driven_cv_with_r/) used an older version of this document.
-I think that the new googlesheets method is easier to maintain and extend, however the old version is alive and well in a seperate branch here.
+I think that the new googlesheets method is easier to maintain and extend, however the old version is alive and well [here.](https://github.com/nstrayer/cv/releases/tag/1.0)